Kodeworks/rust-nannou-workshop/part1/README.md

 ## Our first Nannou program
 There are two types of Nannou setups: _sketches_ and _apps_.

-* _sketches_ is the simplest to set up and are mostly used for quick or simple experiements, where you don't need much state management, interaction with MIDI, audio etc.
+* _sketches_ is the simplest to set up and are mostly used for quick or simple experiments, where you don't need much state management, interaction with MIDI, audio etc.
 * _apps_ is what you would use for a more full fledged application.
 This is the type of setup we will use for this workshop.

 If you want more explanations of the differences between _apps_ and _sketches_ you can read the Nannou guide chapter [Basics - Sketch vs App](https://guide.nannou.cc/tutorials/basics/sketch-vs-app.html).